THLHP/Globus-guide/quick-upload.md

 1. Open the globus share using the web app.
 [Here is the direct link](https://app.globus.org/file-manager?origin_id=c3522768-02fa-4117-a2d4-f8ff15011b1d&origin_path=%2F)
 ![Image](images/1.quick_upload.png)

 2. When uploading single or multiple files first create a new folder by right clicking anywhere in the directory box and clicking 'New Folder'.
-Name the directory as approriate.
+Name the directory with a meaningful name as appropriate.
 ![Image](images/4.quick_upload.png)

 3.  a.
 Click the `Upload` button.
 If this is the first time you are uploading using the web interface then the application will request consent.